M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 1. API calls must use the `Async` object (e.g. change `Vault.ObjectOperations.CheckOut` to `Vault.Async.ObjectOperations.CheckOut`).
 2. API calls do not directly return values; the return value can be accessed in a [callback function](/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#the-successful-callback) which must be provided in addition to any standard arguments.

-<p class="note">In addition, it is also recommended to provide both a <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#the-failed-callback">callback to handle any exceptions</a>, and a <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#the-cleanup-callback">callback which is executed regardless of success or failure</a>.
-The code below uses both.</p>
+In addition, it is also recommended to provide both a <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#the-failed-callback">callback to handle any exceptions</a>, and a <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#the-cleanup-callback">callback which is executed regardless of success or failure</a>.
+The code below uses both.
+{:.note}

 The specific sections of code to change are: